Audion receiver

 In its operation, the circuit demodulates the radio frequency (RF) signal by rectification or square-law detection, and then amplifies this demodulated signal.
-The capacitor in series with the grid and parallel resistance forms a grid-leak detector which allow the grid to cathode to be used as a diode.
+The capacitor in series with the grid forms a grid-leak detector which allow the grid to cathode to be used as a diode.
+A high vacuum tube needs a gridleak resistor parallel to the gridleak capacitor.